 You should use Code 33 at Question 1 on the form and include details of any, and all, names you have been known by.

 If an AFP certificate is provided based on incorrect information, we might request another certificate.
+State and Territory issued police certificates are not accepted.

 Note: Fingerprints are not required for AFP National Police Checks.